HuailiZ/HuailiZ.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D. candidate in Computer Science and Engineering (CSE) at Michigan State University, advised by Prof. [Tianxing Li](https://cse.msu.edu/~litianx2/).
-I hold an M.Sc. in Electrical and Computer Engineering (ECE) from the National University of Singapore (GPA **4.00/4.00**) and a B.E. with distinction from the University of Electronic Science and Technology of China (GPA **3.94/4.00**).
+I hold an M.Sc. in Electrical and Computer Engineering (ECE) from the National University of Singapore (GPA **4.00/4.00**), advised by Prof. [Cheng Xiang](https://cde.nus.edu.sg/ece/staff/xiang-cheng/) and a B.E. with distinction from the University of Electronic Science and Technology of China (GPA **3.94/4.00**), advised by Prof. [Changyuan Yu](https://www.eie.polyu.edu.hk/~cyuanyu/).

 My strengths come from dual training in **ECE** and **CSE**.
 I have deep knowledge of **signal processing**, **circuit design**, and **circuit analysis**, and I also work on **advanced model design**, including **generative models**, and large-scale system implementation.
 I am highly proficient in **MATLAB** and **Python**, and I use C/C++ for embedded and performance-critical components.
 I bridge theory and practice by moving between hardware-level analysis and software-level modeling and experimentation, and I build end-to-end systems with version control, testing, and reproducible workflows.